 On hair loss forums, people often talk about changing their diet to a more healthier one in order to see if it improves their scalp hair.
 However, if anything, I have seen highly obese people with a terrible junk food and soda filled diet having better hair than those with more regular diets.
 I hope I am wrong about that observation.

 Moreover, when people lose a lot of weight, one of the more frequent complaints that I have read online seems to be the side effect of hair loss.
 This might be a temporary side effect in most cases.

 Obesity’s Impact on Testosterone and Estrogen Levels

-If the above inverse correlation between weight and scalp hair quantity is true, the main reason is probably because fat men tend to have lower levels of testosterone (and therefore, most likely lower levels of dihydrotesterone, the main culprit in male pattern hair loss).
+If the above inverse correlation between weight and scalp hair quantity is true, the main reason is probably because very fat men tend to have lower levels of testosterone.
+This would mean they most likely also have lower levels of dihydrotesterone (DHT), the main culprit in male pattern hair loss.
 An important study from 2008 found that higher waist circumferences were associated with lower testosterone levels.

 Update: I had to delete the poll in 2018 due to some plugin issues.
 The results of the poll are summarized below.

 In your daily life, have you noticed that obese men are less likely to go bald in comparison to non-obese men?